-The solution found in \cite{Gisiger:1996vb} is apparently the weak-compacton.
-It is directly verified by examining the analytical behavior at the compacton boundary $r=R$, where the profile function can be smoothly connected to the vacuum.
-We assume the series expansion around $r=R$
+The solution found in \cite{Gisiger:1996vb} is apparently the weak-compacton case.
+It is directly verified by examining the analytical behavior at the compacton boundary $r = R$, where the profile function can be smoothly connected in vacuum.
+We assume the series expansion around $r = R$.

-The smoothness of the energy $f(R)=0$ suggests the expansion starts with $s>0$.
-Here, it is enough to consider the lowest order term so we substitute $f(r)\sim A_s (R-r)^s$ into the Euler equation and obtain the relation for the lowest-order contribution
+The smoothness of the energy $f(R) = 0$ suggests that the expansion starts with $s > 0$.
+Here, it is sufficient to consider the lowest-order term; thus, we substitute $f(r)\sim A_s (R-r)^s$ into the Euler equation and obtain the relation for the lowest-order contribution.

-Obviously, it has a solution $s=1$.
-This implies that there is a standard linear approach to the vacuum - a typical feature for compactons in the restricted baby-Skyrme model.
+Obviously, it has a solution $s = 1$.
+This implies that there is a standard linear approach to vacuum, a typical feature for compactons in the restricted baby--Skyrme model.